Scientists create a robot made entirely of living cells

-The research was published this week in the scientific journal PNAS.
+The research was published in the scientific journal PNAS.

 The ultimate motivation for making these these living robots was to create a robot that can go where traditional robots can't go, and leave less waste when their purpose has been met.
 For example, a xenobot could be used to deliver medication to a specific target in the human body, or be used to collect microplastics in the ocean.

 "A lot of the applications we see at the moment are things like environmental cleanup and also clinical applications," he said.
 "Because these small bio bots are made up of 100 per cent living tissue, they're 100 per cent biodegradable and biocompatible."

 Bongard also understands why some people are concerned with the idea of a living robot.

 "There's no genetic engineering here, so we're not tinkering with viruses or the DNA of organisms.
 If you zoom in on a xenobot down to the level of an individual cell, you're looking at a normal frog cell," he said.

 "In a way xenobots are just frogs, they just don't look anything like a frog."

 Watch a xenobot move across a petri dish: